shea08/shea08.github.io/blog.md

 -Far less customization
 -Loss of the headphone jack
 -Cost overall ($1000 iPhone, $500 Apple Watch, $300 AirPods ~ $2K when all said and done)
+-Less usefulness of the Pixelbook (Android messaging app)

 <b> Mitigating the iPhone Cons </b>